 For many clients struggling with issues of addiction, there is a need for more than traditional talk therapy.
 TLR offers a unique equine therapy program that allows clients to connect and build a relationship with a horse of their choosing from our herd.

 The genuine, nonjudgmental, and accepting nature of horses provides the bridge to connect in a positive, authentic way.
-During individual and group sessions, ground and mounted work, clients practice skills to calm their body and mind giving them practical experience to handle the stress and chaos of life without using substances.
+Our equine assisted therapy program in Texas includes both individual and group sessions, ground and mounted work.
+Clients practice skills to calm their body and mind giving them practical experience to handle the stress and chaos of life without using substances.